svtk/AtomicKotlinCourse/Usability/Extension Functions/Exercise 1/task.md

 ## Extension Functions (#1)

-Implement a `wrapInTag()` extension function that wraps a `String` in an XML tag specified by the parameter.
+Implement an `xmlTag(tag: String)` extension function that wraps the `String` it extends inside the XML tag given in the parameter.
 (See Wikipedia for an overview of XML).